jellyfin-archive/jellyfin-docs/general/administration/installing.md

    mkdir /path/to/cache
    ```

-   or create two persistent volumes:
+   Or create two persistent volumes:

    ```sh
    docker volume create jellyfin-config docker volume create jellyfin-cache
    ```

 4. Create and run a container in one of the following ways.